solana-foundation/developer-content/docs/more/exchange.md

 ### Depositing

-Since each `(wallet, mint)` pair requires a separate account on chain.
+Since each `(wallet, mint)` pair requires a separate account onchain.
 It is recommended that the addresses for these accounts be derived from SOL deposit wallets using the
 [Associated Token Account](https://spl.solana.com/associated-token-account)